 Though newer, a part of Seville not to be missed is the Parque María Luisa, an architectural wonderland designed for the Ibero American World Trade Exposition of 1929.
 Today its magnificently creative buildings house embassies, museums, military headquarters and cultural and educational institutions.
 The grand five-star Hotel Alfonso XIII and crescent-shaped Plaza de España are the most striking features, but in summer the terraces of the old exposition pavilions come alive with street performers and live dance music that goes on until the early morning.

-At Cadiz we’ve reached the Andalucian shore again – albeit on the Atlantic this time.
+At Cadiz we’ve reached the Andalucian shore again – albeit on the Atlantic this time and the Costa de la Luz.
 Situated on a peninsula that juts out into the sea, and attached to the mainland by a narrow strip of land, Cadiz is surrounded by water on three sides.
 The port is in many ways different from other cities in southern Spain, its pastel-coloured houses flanking a yellow tiled cathedral that actually seems more at home in Cuba than in Spain.

 The city’s position, dominating the entrance to the Mediterranean, has made it a place of great strategic importance since classical times.
 In fact, Cadiz is the oldest living city in Europe and a veritable archaeological treasure house.
 Its museums contain findings ranging from 2,500 year-old Phoenician sarcophagi to Roman statues and Moorish artefacts.